 Career Aspirations Begin in Middle School

 Paradoxically, while academic interest often wanes in the middle-school years, these students are already forming serious opinions about future career paths.
-Exposure to STEM careers during this time triggers students to seriously consider jobs in engineering, technology, manufacturing, biology, etc. Many perhaps looking at these career possibilities for the first time.
-These aspirations inform critical future choices—such as choosing STEM classes in high school, or even applying to STEM-centered magnet schools.
-Yet these small decisions are what lead to adult careers in STEM fields.
+Exposure to STEM career awareness programs during this time triggers students to seriously consider jobs in engineering, technology, manufacturing, biology, etc. Many are perhaps looking at these career possibilities for the first time.
+These aspirations inform critical future choices, such as choosing STEM classes in high school or even applying to STEM-centered magnet schools.
+These small decisions are what lead to adult careers in STEM fields.

 STEM Training Teaches Problem Solving